Near-horizon polarized images of a rotating hairy Horndeski black hole

 \section{Discussions and conclusions}

-We have investigated the observed polarization in the near-horizon images of a rotating hair black hole within Horndeski gravity.
-Besides its mass and spin parameter, this black hole possesses an additional hairy parameter $h$, which originates from Horndeski theory.
-Our results confirm once again that the EVPA of polarization vectors in the near-horizon images is governed exclusively by spacetime geometry and is irrespective of the plasma flow geometry as found in \cite{Hou:2024qqo}.
-Furthermore, the effects of the hairy parameter $h$ on the observed EVPA depend on the black hole's spin $a$ and the observed inclination $\theta_o$.
-For a fixed inclination $\theta_o$, in the slowly rotating case where $a=0.2$, the observed EVPA corresponding to $h=h_c$ is greater than that associated with $h=0$.
-The situation is reversed in the rapidly rotating case with $a=0.94$.
+We have investigated the observed polarization in the near-horizon images of a rotating hair black hole within the Horndeski gravity.
+Besides its mass and spin parameters, this black hole possesses an additional hairy parameter $h$, which originates from the Horndeski theory.
+Our results confirm once again that the EVPA of polarization vectors in the near-horizon images is governed exclusively by the spacetime geometry and is irrespective of the plasma flow geometry as found in \cite{Hou:2024qqo}.
+We observe that the effects of the hairy parameter $h$ on the observed EVPA depend on the black hole's spin $a$ and the observed inclination $\theta_o$.
+For a fixed inclination $\theta_o$ in the slowly rotating case, the observed EVPA corresponding to $h=h_c$ is greater than that associated with $h=0$.
+The situation is reversed in the rapidly rotating case.
 For a fixed black hole spin, the dependence of the difference between the observed EVPAs induced by the hairy parameter $h$ on the observer inclination $\theta_o$ is also influenced by the azimuthal angle of the observed polarization vector.
-As the azimuthal angle $\phi$ is in the range $(3,6)$, the impact of $h$ on the observed EVPA is more distinct in the low inclination case with $\theta_o=17^{\circ}$.
-However, as the azimuthal angle $\phi$ is beyond the range $(3,6)$, the difference between the observed EVPAs induced by the hairy parameter $h$ is almost independent of the observer inclination $\theta_o$.
-Furthermore, the dependence of the hairy parameter’s impact on the EVPA is stronger with respect to the black hole spin $a$ than to the inclination angle $\theta_o$.
-Although the effects from the hairy parameter $h$ in the near horizon images is weaker than those from black hole spin and the observed inclination, one can infer the information on black hole's hair by integrating the corresponding observations with higher precision, which could help to further understand the no-hair theorem.
+As the azimuthal angle $\phi$ is in a specific range, for example, the range $(3,6)$ considered in this work, the impact of $h$ on the observed EVPA is more distinct in the low inclination case.
+However, as the azimuthal angle $\phi$ is beyond the specific range, the difference between the observed EVPAs induced by the hairy parameter $h$ is almost independent of the observer inclination $\theta_o$.
+Furthermore, the dependence of the hairy parameter's impact on the EVPA is stronger with respect to the black hole spin $a$ than to the inclination angle $\theta_o$.
+Although the effects from the hairy parameter $h$ in the near-horizon images is weaker than those from black hole spin and the observed inclination, we can infer the information on the black hole's hair by integrating the corresponding observations with the higher precision, which could help to further understand the no-hair theorem.